MarcToussaint/robotics-course/README.md

 cd robotics-course

 make -j1 installUbuntuAll  # calls sudo apt-get install; you can always interrupt
-# If this fails, please try:
+# If this fails, please try `make -j1 printUbuntuAll` to print all packages and install manually
-# make -j1 printUbuntuAll
-# this prints all packages.
-Please try installing them manually and find naming variants (e.g. libfcl-0.5-dev)

 mkdir build
 cd build